The Last Kingdom of Al Andalus (The Play)

 ISABELLA.

-And what is the answer to that particular question?
+And what is the answer to that question?

 FERDINAND.

-I believe that the sultan shall attempt to seek assistance from the Ottoman Turks and Moors in Fez.
-We cannot disregard their possible involvement in the matter.
+I believe the Sultan shall seek assistance from the Ottoman Turks and the Moors in Fez.
+We must not disregard their possible involvement in the matter.

 ISABELLA.

-Is that the existential reason that we have delayed the recapture of the city of Granada?
+Is that the underlying reason we have delayed the recapture of the city of Granada?

 FERDINAND.